 Deborah Lee James is the Secretary of the Air Force, Washington, D.C.
-She is the 23rd Secretary of the Air Force and is responsible for the affairs of the Department of the Air Force, including the organizing, training, equipping and providing for the welfare of its more than 690,000 active duty, Guard, Reserve and civilian Airmen and their families.
-She also oversees the Air Force's annual budget of more than $110 billion.
+She is the 23rd Secretary of the Air Force and is responsible for the affairs of the Department of the Air Force, including the organizing, training, equipping and providing for the welfare of its nearly 664,000 active duty, Guard, Reserve and civilian Airmen and their families.
+She also oversees the Air Force's annual budget of more than $139 billion.

 Ms. James has 30 years of senior homeland and national security experience in the federal government and the private sector.
 Prior to her current position, Ms. James served as President of Science Applications International Corporation's Technical and Engineering Sector, where she was responsible for 8,700 employees and more than $2 billion in revenue.